Michaeljacobej/Java-Data-Structure/Data Structure/Read.md

         - Limited Access: Stacks typically provide restricted access to elements
         - Dynamic size: Stacks can be implemented using arrays or linked list

+    # Queue
-    10. Queue: is a linear data structure in java that follows the first in first out(FIFO) principle
+    ## is a linear data structure in java that follows the first in first out(FIFO) principle

       a.
 Advantages